Executive Training Program on Sustainable Investments in Agriculture

 Location: Columbia University

-To help stakeholders in addressing these issues, the Columbia Center on Sustainable Investment (CCSI) has developed an executive training program on international investments in agriculture.
-This program was held for the first time at Columbia University in March 2015.
-The next annual training is planned for Summer 2017 (exact dates TBA).
+To help stakeholders in addressing these issues, the Columbia Center on Sustainable Investment (CCSI) has developed an annual executive training program on international investments in agriculture.
+The next training is planned for Summer 2017 (exact dates TBA).

 The 2016 Executive Training Program brochure is available for download here.

 This interdisciplinary program is designed for mid-level public sector officials and civil society representatives from low- and middle-income countries, whose responsibilities relate to investments, agriculture, land or rural development.
 A select number of representatives from development agencies and the private sector may also be admitted.
 (Please note that all participants must be able to read and communicate in English.)

 What past participants have said:

 Shyamal Chandradathsingh, Vice President, Investor Sourcing, Invest in Trinidad & Tobago: “The quality of the presenters was top notch … I highly recommend it.”

 Mohamed Coulibaly, Assistant Professor of Law, University of Mali; Consultant, Institute of Research and the Promotion of Development Alternatives (IRPAD): “The training offered me the opportunity to meet and share experience with people from different countries, continents and different backgrounds for a mutually reinforcing experience.”

 Mamadou Diarrah, Senior Development Officer, African Union Commission: “I want to express my sincere appreciation to the organizers for such a wonderful training workshop. … [T]he expertise of the presenters and organizers substantially raised my knowledge bar.
 Additionally, the discussion with the other participants opened my mind to new and exciting ideas from other parts of the world that could be tested in my region of interest in order to bolster investments into agriculture for the benefit of the populations.”